top of page

 About Tanner Winchester

-In May 2017, Tanner performed Dan Goeller's work, "In His Own Words," at the 500th anniversary of the reformation in Wittenberg, Germany, in collaboration with the choir and orchestra of Colonial Baptist Church, Cary, NC, and The Master's Seminary, Los Angeles, CA.
+In May 2017, Tanner performed Dan Goeller's work, In His Own Words, as part of the 500th anniversary of the Reformation in Wittenberg, Germany, in collaboration with the choir and orchestra of Colonial Baptist Church, Cary, NC, and The Master's Seminary, Los Angeles, CA.

 bottom of page